Shimmyland/JavaApps/README.md

 # Welcome! 👋🏻
-This repository is dedicaded to a small projects where i can demonstrate my skills.
+This repository is dedicated to small projects where I can demonstrate what I've learned so far.

 ## Project Movie Rental
 🚧 Currently a work in progress